 While women do not physically feel the egg and sperm meet, they may feel the egg implanting in the uterus.
 Some women report feeling a small cramp and a bit of spotting.
 This spotting is typically associated with the upcoming menstrual cycle when it is actually implantation spotting.

 The human body is highly adaptive, however, after the first trimester of pregnancy, things should go back to normal for a while.
-The morning sickness and tender breasts may be fading a bit or the pregnant woman may just get used to feelings and symptoms the hormone surge caused.
+The morning sickness and tender breasts may be fading a bit or it could be just that you're getting used to feelings and symptoms due to hormone surges.
 For many women, the first trimester of pregnancy does not last very long at all because many pregnancies are not detected until after the 6th week of gestation.
 That leaves only 6 weeks to conquer the first trimester of pregnancy before moving into the period of growth and more changes.

 - Am I Pregnant?
 Online Pregnancy Quiz